-Accessibility 11 ection One: Parental Rights 11 Consent, Opt-Out, and Refusal Rights 11 Consent to Conduct a Psychological Evaluation 11 Consent to Provide a Mental-Health Care Service 11 Consent to Display a Student's Original Works and Personal Information 12 Consent to Receive Parenting and Paternity Awareness Instruction if a Student is under Consent to Video or Audio Record a Student when Not Already Permitted by Law 12 Prohibiting the Use of Corporal Punishment 13 Limiting Electronic Communications between Students and District Employees 13 Objecting to the Release of Directory Information 13 Objecting to the Release of Student Information to Military Recruiters and Institutions Education (Secondary Grade Levels Only) Participation in Third-Party Surveys 14 Consent Required Before Student Participation in a Federally Funded Survey 14 "Opting Out" of Participation in Other Types of Surveys or Screenings and the Disclo Removing a Student from Instruction or Excusing a Student from a Required Component Human Sexuality Instruction 15 Reciting a Portion of the Declaration of Independence in Grades 3-12 16 Reciting the Pledges to the U.S. and Texas Flags 16 Religious or Moral Beliefs 17 Tutoring or Test Preparation 17 Right of Access to Student Records, Curriculum Materials, and District Records/Policies 17 Instructional Materials 17 Notices of Certain Student Misconduct to Noncustodial Parent 17 Participation in Federally Required, State-Mandated, and District Assessments 18 Student Records 18 Accessing Student Records 18 Authorized Inspection and Use of Student Records 18 Teacher and Staff Professional Qualifications 21 A Student with Exceptionalities or Special Circumstances 22 Children of Military Families 22 Parental Role in Certain Classroom and School Assignments 22
+Accessibility .11 Section One: Parental Rights 11 Consent, Opt-Out, and Refusal Rights 11 Consent to Conduct a Psychological Evaluation 11 Consent to Provide a Mental-Health Care Service 11 Consent to Display a Student's Original Works and Personal Information 12 Consent to Receive Parenting and Paternity Awareness Instruction if a Student is under Age 14 12 Consent to Video or Audio Record a Student when Not Already Permitted by Law 12 Prohibiting the Use of Corporal Punishment 13 Limiting Electronic Communications between Students and District Employees 13 Objecting to the Release of Directory Information 13 Objecting to the Release of Student Information to Military Recruiters and Institutions of Higher Education (Secondary Grade Levels Only) .
+14 Participation in Third-Party Surveys 14 Consent Required Before Student Participation in a Federally Funded Survey 14 "Opting Out" of Participation in Other Types of Surveys or Screenings and the Disclosure of Pers Information sonal 15 Removing a Student from Instruction or Excusing a Student from a Required Component of Inst Human Sexuality Instruction 15 15 Reciting a Portion of the Declaration of Independence in Grades 3-12 16 Reciting the Pledges to the U.S. and Texas Flags 16 Religious or Moral Beliefs 17 Tutoring or Test Preparation 17 Right of Access to Student Records, Curriculum Materials, and District Records/Policies 17 Instructional Materials 17 Notices of Certain Student Misconduct to Noncustodial Parent 17 Participation in Federally Required, State-Mandated, and District Assessments 18 Student Records 18 Accessing Student Records 18 Authorized Inspection and Use of Student Records 18 Teacher and Staff Professional Qualifications 21 A Student with Exceptionalities or Special Circumstances 22 Children of Military Families 22 Parental Role in Certain Classroom and School Assignments 22